 Want to know how to make a milkshake?
 Even better, want to know how to make a MATCHA milkshake?
-I’ll show you a quick and easy way to make a delicious milkshake you can make in FIVE minutes.
+This quick and easy milkshake recipe can be made in just FIVE minutes.

 Is making this matcha milkshake as easy as combining all ingredients and blending it?
 YES!